Updated November 8, 2019

 Revenue and Budget Choices – A state’s revenue stream and governmental policies play a significant role in how it administers its Medicaid program.
 What is the average income of its citizens?
 What does the state collect in taxes?
 How much of its state dollars does it spend on its Medicaid program?
 Alabama, Arizona, Idaho, Mississippi, New Mexico, South Carolina, Tennessee and West Virginia all struggle with tax capacity issues, such as low personal income rates, low total taxable resources and collection, high Medicaid match rates and low state/local spending per capita, which will affect their ability to pay more for their programs, as they begin receiving lower levels of federal funding.

 Health Care Costs/Access – Health care costs can vary greatly within different areas of the country.
 Further, there are significant populations in many states with challenges accessing health care providers.
-Alaska, Alabama, Florida, Louisiana, Massachusetts, Mississippi and New York face expensive health care costs, a high rate of people who don’t seek care because of cost, lower Medicaid physician participation rates, and a high rate of its population that lives in an area with a shortage of health care providers.
+Alaska, Alabama, Florida, Louisiana, Massachusetts, Mississippi and New York face expensive health care costs, a high rate of people who don’t seek medical care because of cost, lower Medicaid physician participation rates, and a high rate of its population that lives in an area with a shortage of health care providers.

 What Should You Do Today?